Eco-Gnome/eco-gnome-mod/README.md

 ## Installation

-Download the latest .dll file from [Release page](https://github.com/Eco-Gnome/eco-gnome-mod/releases)
+Download the latest EcoGnomeMod.dll file from [Release page](https://github.com/Eco-Gnome/eco-gnome-mod/releases) and paste it in the folder Mods/ in your server

 ## Contact
 Zangdar (Discord: #zangdar1111)